 He met with some of his existing customers as well as some new customers and asked for honest and straightforward feedback.
 A few new points came up, but without any precise result.

 Well, he thought to himself, maybe it’s a result of many different factors and then it can’t be worked on in more detail.
 Finally, he met with a long-time colleague and discussed the situation in the market, also without a precise result.

-He travelled to a small town called Meinersen and found TEMA-Q in an old mill in the former town center.
-There he put his cards on the table.
+He travelled to a town called Meinersen and found TEMA-Q. There he put his cards on the table.

 Heiner Wolters was surprised by the very structured approach of these experts.
 Together they worked out the numerous touchpoints and feedback channels of the Portuguese customers.